blitzstudios/sleeper-mini/README.md

 ## Troubleshooting

 ### Auto refresh stops working, or socket-related errors appear in the console.
 Try restarting the phone that Sleeper is running on.
-Also stop and restart the packager for your development app.
+Also stop and restart the packager / docker for your development app.

 ### How do I submit my mini?
 You can run `yarn build-mini` to generate a .zip file containing all of your source code.
 Please contact us and send this file over when you are ready to release.
 In the future, this process will be automated.